-Ph.D. in Nursing Science-Preparing Scholars in Nursing

-We believe that professional nursing is a distinct scientific discipline with a specific body of knowledge obtained through research.
-The Doctor of Philosophy program builds upon baccalaureate nursing education and emphasizes the use of creativity in the development and formulation of ideas that contribute to nursing science.
-Through research, analysis, and evaluation, students are empowered to transform knowledge and critical data into viable propositions through effective communication, and pedagogies, and clinical application.
-As students progress through the Ph.D. program, they are socialized to the value of research and interdisciplinary inquiry.
+Ph.D. in Nursing Science-Preparing Scholars in Nursing who are stewards of the Discipline Professional nursing is a distinct scientific discipline that derives knowledge through research that informs evidence-based care giving.
+The Doctor of Philosophy program builds upon baccalaureate nursing education and emphasizes the use of creativity in the development and formulation of theories and concepts that contribute to nursing science, education, and practice.
+Through creative pedagogies and disciplined clinical inquiry, students are guided by research, analysis, and evaluation of scientific works.
+Students transform ideas into viable testable propositions.
+Nursing science knowledge work requires effective communication, and attention to the translation of scientific findings into relevant clinical applications.
+As students progress through the Ph.D. program, they are socialized to the value of nursing research and interdisciplinary inquiry.

-We also believe today's Ph.D. in nursing scholar is entrusted with shaping and preserving the quality and vitality of professional nursing.
+As stewards of the discipline, today's Ph.D. in nursing science scholar is entrusted with shaping and preserving the quality and vitality of professional nursing.